CDRT/docs/bios/settings/thinkpad/display.md

 <details><summary>Boot Display Device</summary>

-One of 2 possible options:

-1.	**ThinkPad LCD** - native ThinkPad LCD will be used for boot.
-Default.
-2. External Display - an external display attached to USB Type-C connector or HDMI connector on ThinkPad will be used for boot.<br>
+Whether native ThinkPad LCD, or an external display attached to USB Type-C connector or HDMI connector, will be used for boot.

+Possible options:

+1.	**ThinkPad LCD** - Default.
+2. External Display

 ?>  If multiple displays are attached, the boot screen appears on the first recognized one.